Saudi-led Strikes Halt Aid Flights Into Rebel-held Yemen Capital - UrduPoint

 Khaled al-Shayef, Sanaa airport's director general, told AFP that the "health quarantine quarters and warehouses to store export and import goods were destroyed".

-A metal hangar and cement structures near an air traffic control tower were also destroyed, an AFP correspondent reported.
+A metal hangar and cement structures near an air traffic control tower were also reduced to rubble, an AFP correspondent reported.

 "A UN team is on the ground at Sanaa airport to verify the extent of any damage," a World food Programme spokesperson told AFP.

-The Norwegian Refugee Council urged both sides to work with the UN to reopen the airport for humanitarian and commercial flights.
+Another aid group, the Norwegian Refugee Council, urged both sides to work with the UN to reopen the airport for humanitarian and commercial flights.

 "Aid delivery to the airport is now at a standstill.
-We urge both the authorities in Sanaa and the Saudi-led coalition to keep Sanaa airport out of the crossfire and to ensure that it can function again for medical and commercial flights," NRC country director Erin Hutchinson said in a statement.
+We urge both the authorities in Sanaa and the Saudi-led coalition to keep Sanaa airport out of the crossfire and to ensure that it can function again for medical and commercial flights," NRC country director Erin Hutchinson said.

-The coalition said Tuesday that Saudi airports were prepared to receive Yemen-bound humanitarian flights and to deliver aid through "access points" under UN supervision, according to statement carried by state-owned Al-Ekhbariya television.
+On Tuesday the coalition said Saudi airports were prepared to receive Yemen-bound humanitarian flights and to deliver aid through "access points" under UN supervision, according to statement carried by state-owned Al-Ekhbariya television.

 It claimed the Huthis had halted UN aid flights into Sanaa airport on December 19.

-- Tit-for-tat attacks - The rebels have repeatedly launched missile and drone strikes against neighbouring Saudi Arabia, targeting the kingdom's airports and oil infrastructure.
+Saudi Arabia and its allies intervened in the Yemeni civil war in 2015, after the rebels seized Sanaa in late 2014.

+Tens of thousands of people -- most of them civilians -- have been killed in the war, whose impact has also been felt in Saudi Arabia through rebel strikes.

-In August, a drone hit Abha international airport, wounding eight people and damaging a civilian plane.
+In August, a drone hit the kingdom's Abha international airport, wounding eight people and damaging a civilian plane.

-And in October, Saudi state media reported that 10 people were hurt in a drone attack on a civilian airport in the Saudi Red Sea city of Jeddah.
+Two months later, Saudi state media said 10 people were hurt in a drone attack on a civilian airport in the Saudi Red Sea city of Jeddah.

-Saudi Arabia and its allies intervened in the Yemeni civil war in 2015, shortly after the rebels seized the capital Sanaa.

-The conflict has led to what the United Nations has called the world's worst humanitarian crisis.
-Tens of thousands of people -- most of them civilians -- have been killed in the war.

-A UN Development Programme report last month said the war will have claimed 377,000 lives by the end of the year through both direct and indirect impacts.

-Nearly 60 percent of deaths will have been caused by consequences such as lack of safe water, hunger and disease, it said, suggesting that fighting will have directly killed over 150,000 people.

-While the UN and Washington are pushing for an end to the war, the Huthis have demanded an end to the coalition air blockade of Sanaa airport before any ceasefire or negotiations.
+While the UN and Washington are pushing for an end to the war, the Huthis have demanded an the coalition air blockade of Sanaa airport end before any ceasefire or negotiations.